by Jefferson Williams

 BC/AD vs. BCE/CE

-Sometime in the 20th century, the tradional dates for years BC and AD changed to BCE and CE.
-While BCE and CE are commonly
+Sometime in the 20th century, the traditional abbreviation BC and AD changed to BCE and CE.

-There are a lot of links to Wikipedia for both historical figures, places, ancient empires, etc. These were chosen because
+There are a lot of links to Wikipedia for historical figures, places, wars, ancient empires, etc.

-Wikipedia is likely to last, has a well organized format, and tends to give fairly simple time saving explanations.
-However, if you read a wikipedia link on
+Wikipedia is likely to last, has a well organized and consistent format, and tends to give fairly simple time saving explanations in

-something you are a subject matter expert on you will realize that
+something you are a subject matter expert on, you realize that

 Caveat emptor applies to Wikipedia.